UOIKENNA/StackOverflow_developers_survey/README.md

 There is one jupyter notebook available here to showcase the work related to the above questions.
 Markdown cells were used to assist in explaining the individual steps.

 # Results
-The results of this analysis are available on a medium post [here].
+The results of this analysis are available on a medium post [here](https://uikenna97.medium.com/a-survey-on-developers-in-nigeria-f7f1380f61ff)

 # Licensing, Authors and Acknowledgements